Pastor’s wife plotted his murder amid love triangle, authorities say

 Evans went to the bedroom, where her husband lay in bed making what she described to investigators as “a gurgling sound.”
 She sat on her side of the bed and dialed 911.

 Investigators said she confessed to law enforcement about the alleged murder plot after first confessing to her daughter.
-She was arrested immediately after coming clean on Thursday; Square was arrested a day later.
+She was arrested on Thursday; Square was arrested a day later.
 It was not clear Tuesday whether either had hired an attorney.

 In a statement to KFOR, church officials described being shocked and saddened by the turn of events.